ricardo-ch/ricardo-orbs/src/jobs/README.md

 - **npm_credentials** environment/context variable name (just the name, not the actual variable!) which holds base64 encoded content for .npmrc file.
 Default is *NPM_RC* which already defined in our contexts
 - **docker_layer_caching**, for enabling [docker layer caching](https://circleci.com/docs/2.0/docker-layer-caching/).
 Default is *true*
 - **docker_version**, [see docs](https://circleci.com/docs/2.0/building-docker-images/#docker-version).
 Default is *19.03.13*
-- **prebuild_steps,** the list of steps that are executed to prepare building image/application.
+- **prebuild_steps** the list of steps that are executed to prepare building image/application.
 Default is none
 - **postbuild_steps** the list of steps that are executed after building image/application.
 Default is none

 This job builds docker image and pushes the image to the private docker registry.
 Uses *isopod *****executor from orb.
 Attaches root workspace to access existing build outputs.